mikrono/tModLoaderWiki_kr_ko/Intermediate-Git-&-mod-management.md

 ## Use branches and pull requests for code review
 It is very useful if you make use of the _awesome_ tools Git/GitHub provides you.
 This is something we often use for tModLoader development, but you can use it as well if you develop your product with multiple people.
 You can make a new branch and commit your changes to it, then create a new pull request to master from that branch.
 With  the new pull request, you can ask for feedback and code review from other collaborators!

+# Benefits of using Git/GitHub
+## Simultaneous development
+Everyone has their own local copy of code and can work simultaneously on their own branches.
+Git works when you’re offline since almost every operation is local.
+This means Git makes it much and much easier to work on mods with multiple people simultaneously,

+## Faster releases
+Branches allow for flexible and simultaneous development.
+The main branch contains stable, high-quality code from which you release.
+Feature branches contain work in progress, which you merge into the main branch upon completion.
+By separating your release branch from development in progress, you can manage your stable code better and ship updates more quickly.

+## Built-in integration
+Due to its popularity, Git is integrated into most tools and products.
+Every major IDE (like Visual Studio) has built-in Git support, and many tools that allow you to manage continuous integration, continuous deployment, automated testing, work item tracking, metrics, and reporting feature integration with Git.
+This integration simplifies your day to day workflow.

+## Strong community support
+Git is open-source and has become the de facto standard for version control, and there is no shortage of tools and resources available for you to leverage.
+The volume of community support for Git compared to other version control systems makes it easy to get help when you need it.

+## Git works with your team
+Using Git with a source code management tool can increase your team’s productivity by encouraging collaboration, enforcing policies, automating processes, and improving visibility and traceability of work.
+You may choose individual tools for version control, work item tracking, and continuous integration and deployment.
+Or, you can choose a solution like Visual Studio Team Services that lets you manage all of these tasks in one place.

+## Pull requests
+Use pull requests to discuss code changes with your team before merging them into your main branch.
+The discussions you have in pull requests are invaluable to ensuring code quality and increase knowledge across your team.
+Visual Studio Team Services offers a rich pull request experience where you can browse file changes, leave comments, inspect commits, view builds, and vote to approve the code.

+## Development policies
+Your team can configure Visual Studio Team Services to enforce consistent workflows and process across your team.
+[Set up branch policies](https://docs.microsoft.com/en-us/vsts/git/branch-policies) to ensure that pull requests meet your requirements before completion.
+Branch policies protect your important branches by preventing direct pushes, requiring reviewers, and ensuring clean builds.
+Use [Issue and Pull Request templates](https://github.com/blog/2111-issue-and-pull-request-templates) for more streamlined issues and PR content.

+## Get a free website for your project
+GitHub allows you to upload a website for free for your project.
+Check the [GitHub-pages](https://pages.github.com/) system for more information.

+## License your work
+When you use Git, you can properly license your work.
+If you have no clue what license to use, check [Choose an open source license](https://choosealicense.com/)